 The Nonprofit Board Leadership Program (NBLP) provides students with a unique professional opportunity to work with Columbia Business School alumni who are actively serving on nonprofit boards.

 Operating under a mentorship structure, the program exposes students to the inner dynamics of successful nonprofit boards and helps prepare them for future board participation.
 The role of alumni in this program strengthens the connection between the business school and its ever-growing network of successful leaders in New York while also providing a resource for alumni and nonprofit boards to use to increase their effectiveness.
-The program runs over the course of a single academic year, serving approximately 30 alumni and students annually.

 Questions?
 Contact [email protected].